opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 * zero or more public tables (containing data that does not require privacy protection, but may be used as auxiliary input to your computation);
-* a privacy definition along with its associated privacy parameters (e.g. tutorials use `PureDBBudget`, corresponding to pure differential privacy, and Tumult Analytics also supports zero-concentrated differential privacy).
+* a privacy definition along with its associated privacy parameters (e.g. tutorials use `PureDPBudget`, corresponding to pure differential privacy, and Tumult Analytics also supports zero-concentrated differential privacy).

 After initialization, the Session guarantees that the answers returned by